revbayes/revbayes.github.io/tutorials/fbd_simple/index.md

 {% subsection Alternative Models and Analyses %}

 The model choices and analysis in this tutorial focus on a simple example.
-Importantly, the modular design of RevBayes allows for certain model choices to easy be swapped out with more complex or biologically relevant processes for a given system.
+Importantly, the modular design of RevBayes allows for certain model choices to be swapped with more complex or biologically relevant processes for a given system.
-RevBayes also for analysis of a wide range of data types (e.g. [nucleotide sequences]({% page_url ctmc %}) , [historical biogeographic ranges]({% page_url biogeo/biogeo_dating %})) and can fully integrate models describing the generation of data from different sources like in the [“combined-evidence" approach]({% page_url fbd/fbd_specimen %}) {% cite Ronquist2012a Zhang2016 Gavryushkina2016 %}.
-Ultimately, the design of the model should reflect the data and which processes are believed to generate the model.
+Analysis of a wide range of data types are also implemented in RevBayes (e.g. [nucleotide sequences]({% page_url ctmc %}) , [historical biogeographic ranges]({% page_url biogeo/biogeo_dating %}))
+Moreover, it is possible to fully integrate models describing the generation of data from different sources like in the [“combined-evidence" approach]({% page_url fbd/fbd_specimen %}) {% cite Ronquist2012a Zhang2016 Gavryushkina2016 %} in a single, hierarchical Bayesian model.
+Ultimately, for any statistical analysis of empirical data, it is important to consider the processes governing the generation of those data and how they can be represented in a hierarchical model.

 {% section Exercise: Phylogenetic Inference under the Fossilized Birth-Death Process | analysis %}